- Medical Psychology and Psychotherapy (MPP)

 In the craniofacial center of the Erasmus MC we treat most patients born in the Netherlands with a craniofacial disorders, such as craniosynostosis and rare facial clefts.
 The problems that these patients encounter range from functional problems such as elevated intracranial pressure, brain anomalies such as hydrocephalus, Chiari I malformation, and white matter disorders, breathing disorders, and hearing and vision loss.
 On the other hand, living with a different face and being judged on that daily by the outside world is an enormous challenge.
 These patients stay within our team from birth to far beyond adulthood.

 Our research line on craniofacial anomalies ranges from discovering new genetic mutations that cause these congenital disorders, studying the various brain anomalies and their treatment, detecting the risk factors for elevated intracranial pressure, psychosocial functioning, to studying the outcomes of various surgical techniques.
+Furthermore, we also study the brain morphology using automated analyses of MRI’s, in collaboration with the radiology department of the Erasmus MC and Delft University of Technology.

 All the departments that are represented in the craniofacial team participate in this research line: Plastic and Reconstructive Surgery, Neurosurgery, Maxillofacial Surgery, Orthodontics, Clinical Genetics, ENT, Ophthalmology, Radiology, Pediatrics, and Psychology.
 Our team is leading the European network on craniofacial malformations, and through this network several options for joined research are available.